greyhoof/Horizon/README.md

 ## Features

-In a non-exhaustive list, F-Chat Horizon has these features!
+In a non-exhaustive list, Horizon has these features!

 - **Profile matching** automatically compares your profile with others to determine with whom you are compatible.
 - **Automatic ad posting** repeatedly posts and rotates ads on selected channels.